 The pace of the game slowed after a frenetic start, with City seeing the best of possession and restricting Newcastle to long range efforts.
 Intima had a shot saved at the near post, while O’Brien was called into action just before half time to pull off an acrobatic save from another attempt from distance.

-The Blues made a triple substitution at the break which disrupted the rhythm somewhat, but youngster Isaac Buckley was rewarded for his excellent season with an u18s debut, and Horsfield and Samuelsen joined the action for the second period.
+The Blues made a triple substitution at the break which disrupted the rhythm somewhat, but youngster Isaac Buckley was rewarded for his excellent season with an u18s debut, and Horsfield joined the action for the second period.

 Bryan became a makeshift centre back, while Smith-Brown headed to right back to accommodate the changes.